ibm-cloud-docs/vpc/vsi-vpc-planning-encryption.md

 ### Encrypted custom image prerequisites
 {: #byok-custom-images-prereqs}

-If you plan to take advantage of this functionality to import an encrypted custom image, there are several prerequisites you need to complete in addition to setting up your KMS and authorizations.
+If you plan to import an encrypted custom image, there are several prerequisites you need to complete in addition to setting up your KMS and authorizations.
 For more information, see [Setting up your key management service and keys](/docs/vpc?topic=vpc-create-encrypted-custom-image#kms-prereqs).

 ## Next Steps
 {: #next-steps-planning}